szhou2024/CAP6415_F25_project-Saliency-Correlation/README.md

 **Source Image** → Input Tensor → FasterRCNN + FPN model → EigenCAM on all 5 FPN layers → **Saliency Map**

-The resulting saliency map is compared to ground truth human saliency maps on the same image.
+The resulting saliency map is compared to ground truth human saliency maps on the same image, and the metrics stored in a dictionary.

+Some notable things:
+* Normally, with grad-cam library, you would pass a list of layers to hook onto and produce averaged CAMs across the layers.
+Unfortunately, FPNs are not easy to hook in PyTorch, so the workaround is the following:
+   * Flatten all 5 FPN layers into 1 giant "layer"
+   * Resize all spatial dimensions to match (default using fasterrcnn_reshape_transform is pool layer dimensions)
+   * Conduct PCA as EigenCAM would on all channels in this layer
+* The model itself (FasterRCNN) is designed to create FPNs for the purpose of object detection.
+However, this should not matter much, as we are simply using the backbone and not propogating the model forward past FPNs

 ## Results
 For a more detailed look at the results, click below to navigate to it: